-The International Preparatory School (IPS) is an IB World School offering the Primary Years Programme.
+The International Preparatory School is a CIS Accredited School

 International Baccalaureate Primary Years Programme

 At the heart of the International Baccalaureate Primary Years Programme (IBPYP) philosophy, is a commitment to structured inquiry as the leading tool for learning.

 Language, Social Studies, Mathematics, Arts, Science and Personal, Social and Physical Education, provide the framework for the exploration of concepts and knowledge.

 The Curriculum Framework consists of five essential elements:

 The knowledge component is developed through inquiries into the six transdisciplinary themes of global significance, supported and balanced by six subject areas.

 The PYP is a transdisciplinary curriculum, in that the connections that learners naturally make between and within subjects is emphasised.
 This means that learning happens either through the study of integrated units or single subject units, known as Stand Alone Units.